 Review Proceeding

-The FDI screening proceedings in Austria are quite lengthy, even in standard cases: Following receipt of the notification, the BMAW kicks off the EU cooperation mechanism (which usually takes 35 calendar days).
-Only once the EU cooperation mechanism has been completed, the BMAW starts the national phase 1 proceedings (up to one month).
-Where the BMAW sees concerns as to security or public order (or requires additional time to review the matter), the BMAW will open an in-depth investigation (phase 2 proceedings) which may last up to an additional two months.
-In total, the FDI screening proceedings will take approx. 2.5 – 3 months if the matter can be cleared in phase 1 and approx. 4.5. – 5 months if the matter is pursued to phase 2.
+The FDI screening proceedings in Austria may be quite lengthy, even in standard cases.
+It should be noted, however, that the BMWET has recently accelerated the review process: Following receipt of the notification, the BMWET kicks off the EU cooperation mechanism (which usually takes 35 calendar days).
+The national phase 1 proceedings (up to one month) start upon expiry of the EU cooperation mechanism period.
+In practice, however, the BMWET regularly initiates the (one month) phase 1 proceedings in parallel with the EU cooperation mechanism.
+Where the BMWET sees concerns as to security or public order (or requires additional time to review the matter), the BMWET will open an in-depth investigation (phase 2 proceedings) which may last up to an additional two months.
+In total, the FDI screening proceedings may take approx. 2.5 – 3 months if the matter can be cleared in phase 1 (in unproblematic cases, clearance may be issued more quickly) and approx. 4.5. – 5 months if the matter is pursued to phase 2.

 Substantive test

-The BMAW examines whether a foreign investment may pose a risk to security or public order.
-In assessing this risk, the BMAW mainly focuses on the following two factors:
+The BMWET examines whether a foreign investment may pose a risk to security or public order.
+In assessing this risk, the BMWET mainly focuses on the following two factors:

 • investor related factors, i.e., whether the foreign investor is directly or indirectly controlled by the government of a third country; whether the foreign investor has already been involved in activities affecting security or public order in an EU member state; or whether there is a serious risk that the foreign investor engages in illegal or criminal activities.

-In case of a risk to security or public order, the BMAW will approve the transaction only with conditions or, as a last resort, will prohibit the transaction altogether.
+In case of a risk to security or public order, the BMWET will approve the transaction only with conditions or, as a last resort, will prohibit the transaction altogether.

 Logo for Stenitzer